federgraph/fleetrace-help-en/blog/cayman-theme-mods.md

 @import 'start-btn';
 ```

-> FR is a water sport, we need more blue than green.
+> Fleet racing is a water sport, we need more blue than green.

 This is actually the whole content of my `assets/css/style.scss`.
-In the documentation of the Cayman GitHub-Pages theme they say that custom css or sass should *immediately* follow the import of the jekyll theme.

-But what does immediately mean, do they mean there cannot be any empty lines in between.
-For now I took *no* risk, and imported my start-btn immediately, on the next line.

 ## Start Button